thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

     * Preconfigure ArgoCD project
       ![](images/cluster-configuration-03-argocd-project.png)

+The invoked `apply.sh` script will create:

+* a temporary `workspace/my-ibm-vpc-roks-argocd/variables.yaml.tmp` file
+* a `workspace/my-ibm-vpc-roks-argocd/variables.yaml` file
+* a `workspace/my-ibm-vpc-roks-argocd/terraform/variables.tf` file
+* a `workspace/my-ibm-vpc-roks-argocd/terraform/variables.tfvars` file
+* several folders `.kube`, `.terraform`, `.tmp`, `bin2`, `docs`
+* it creates a GitHub private project which contains you ID for the `cloud native toolkit`

+> Note: Here you can sample of the content of an example for a generated variables.yaml file [link](/overview-variables.md) and here you can find a example for the created [BOM file](/example/example-auto-created-bom-file.yaml).

 * Then it creates a `terraform.tfvars` file based on the entries you gave and executes init and apply command from Terraform.

 > Be aware the `key information` is saved in text format in the `output/my-ibm-vpc-roks-argocd/terraform/terraform.tfvars` file!